Coastal Carolina vs. Texas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Coastal Carolina and its opponents have combined to put up more than 61 points in five of nine games this season.
+- Coastal Carolina and its opponents have combined to score more than 60 points in five of nine games this season.

-- So far this season, 40% of Texas State's games (4/10) have had more combined points than Saturday's total of 61.
+- Texas State has combined with its opponents to score more than 60 points in four of 10 games this season.

-- The combined points per game average of the two teams, 65.5, is 4.5 points more than Saturday's over/under.
+- The two teams combine to average 65.5 points per game, 5.5 more than the total in this contest.

-- These two squads combine to allow 53.7 points per game, 7.3 fewer than this contest's over/under.
+- The 53.7 combined points per game that these two squads have allowed this season are 6.3 fewer than the 60 total in this contest.

-- The average total in Chanticleers games this season is 58.8, 2.2 points fewer than Saturday's total of 61 .
+- Chanticleers games have an average total of 58.8 points this season, 1.2 fewer than Saturday's over/under.

-- The 61 over/under in this game is four points above the 57 average total in Bobcats games this season.

 Coastal Carolina Stats and Trends

-- This season, the Chanticleers have won ATS in each of their three games as a favorite of 24.5 points or more.
+- The Chanticleers have an against the spread record of 3-0 in their three games when favored by 24.5 points or more so far this season.

-- Coastal Carolina's games this year have gone over the point total four times in nine opportunities (44.4%).
+- Coastal Carolina's games this year have hit the over four times in nine opportunities (44.4%).

-- When Coastal Carolina records more than 33.9 points, it is 4-2 against the spread and 6-1 overall.
+- When Coastal Carolina scores more than 33.9 points, it is 4-2 against the spread and 6-1 overall.

-- Coastal Carolina is 4-3 against the spread and 7-1 overall when the team amasses more than 421.8 yards.
+- In games that Coastal Carolina picks up over 421.8 yards, the team is 4-3 against the spread and 7-1 overall.

 - This year, the Chanticleers have seven turnovers, five fewer than the Bobcats have takeaways (12).